 We also provide the following food hygiene course:

-- Fees – the course will cost £65 per person.
-Please note: Concessionary rates are not available for this course.
+- Fees - the course will cost £80.30 per person.
+Important: concessionary rates are not available for this course

-Please visit our Level 2 Award in Food Safety in Catering page for more information.
+Please visit our Foundation Certificate in Food Safety (Level 2) page for more information.
 To apply please complete our online form: